houseabsolute/ubi/README.md

 ## Using a GitHub Token

 If the `GITHUB_TOKEN` environment variable is set, then this will be used for all API calls.
-You will almost certainly need to do this if you are using `ubi` in a CI environment that runs jobs frequently, as GitHub has a very low rate limit for anonymous API requests.
+This is required to download releases for a private project.
+If you are running `ubi` in a CI environment that runs jobs frequently, you may also need this, as GitHub has a very low rate limit for anonymous API requests.

+However, you can also use the `--url` option to bypass the GitHub API by providing the download link directly.

 ## Why This Is Useful